luusluus/vscode-parquet-visualizer/README.md

 ![metadata](media/inspect_metadata.gif)

 ### Color Theme
-The theme of the extension (black or white) is based on your VS Code Color theme.
-If the color theme is white, the extension will load it's light theme.
+The theme of the extension (dark or light) is based on your VS Code Color theme setting.
+If the color theme is light, the extension will load it's light theme.
+When you change your theme settings, all active documents will change theme automatically.

 ## Configuration
 The following configuration options are available: